top of page

 use a strength-based approach for clients who have issues with poor self-esteem and body image.
 This

-that are at the root of poor self-esteem and self-confidence issues.
-We may also identify and implement
+practice positive self-talk.
+We also use identified strengths and qualities to challenge negative core beliefs that are at the root of poor self-esteem and self-confidence issues.
+We may also identify and implement the use of positive affirmations and mantras to help improve a positive sense of self.

 Certified Integrative Mental Health Provider (CIMHP)